sarastanton/bookable/README.md

     GOODREADS_KEY=[insert key from Goodreads here]
     GOODREADS_SECRET=[insert secret from Goodreads here]

-  _If you are going to save your project to version control and/or push to a publicly visible repository, you can add this **.env** file to **.gitignore** so that it is not made public._
+  _If you are going to save your project to version control and/or push to a publicly visible repository, you can add the **.env** file to **.gitignore** so that it is not made public._

   3) Once you have updated the gem and added your **.env** file with your own individual developer key and secret from Goodreads, use  ```thin start --ssl ``` to preview the application in your browser with an HTTPS connection.